Pete Samu: Early life

-Born in Melbourne, Australia, Samu first made his way in rugby playing for Moorabbin Rugby Club in his juniors before moving interstate to Brisbane and playing a handful of games in the first grade for Sunnybank Rugby.
-Samu played minimal first grade rugby in Brisbane, due to Wallabies (at the time) Jake Shatz and Liam Gill.
+Born in Melbourne, Australia, Samu attended Cranbourne Secondary College.
+He first made his way in rugby playing for Moorabbin Rugby Club in his juniors before moving interstate to Brisbane and playing a handful of games in the first grade for Sunnybank Rugby.
+Samu played minimal first grade rugby in Brisbane, due to Wallabies (at the time) Jake Schatz and Liam Gill.

 Professional career

 In 2012, Samu moved to Sydney to play for Randwick where he played majority of his rugby in premier division for the Shute Shield.
 He played a strong season in 2012 and won the most valuable player of the year award for the Shute Shield competition.
 Samu also had two-year stint in England playing local club rugby for St. Ives from 2010.
 He later moved to New Zealand in 2014 and began playing for Waimea Old Boys in the Tasman club rugby competition.